rynocav226/wedding-website/frontend/README.md

 > add addresses for the hotel details - DONE
 > fix submenu on small mobile - DONE
 > doubletree pic on ios

+RSVP
+> add address to form? - show on summary page before submit - add to backend
+> do responsive test with longest name
+> test tooltip on Mobile - may have to switch to popover

 Additional Pages
 > Bridal Party page - pictures and how became friends